//remvovingautofillcolour

 Is it Data-as-a-Service?

-Auren Hoffman’s “Data-As-A-Service Bible” is the must-read for anyone who wants to understand what is data business.
+Auren Hoffman’s “Data-as-A-Service Bible” is the must-read for anyone who wants to understand what is data business.

 According to Auren’s vision, there are 3 pillars of data business: